In Transit: The Route to Shangri-La Is Paved with Good Intentions

 A second receipt in the wallet had today’s date and the time 19:32:34, so about 15 minutes ago.
 It came from the McDonald’s a few hundred yards from where I stood.
 The man had apparently dropped his wallet coming from McDonald’s and walking north along the canal, perhaps with a bag containing 1 Mx ch.
 Mythic Bac, 1 Nugget 6 and 1 frite Maxi Best of, as indicated on the receipt, totaling 11€35.

-I figured he had lost the wallet while eating fries out of his McDonald’s bag as he walked north along the canal.
+I looked around for someone eating from a McDonald’s bag on the edge of the canal.
+No one fit that description.
+Perhaps he had lost the wallet while eating fries out of the bag as he walked north along the canal.

 I studied the contents of the wallet for a few minutes.
 I looked around for someone who might be in search of a wallet and/or who would be carrying a bag from McDonald’s.
 I didn’t know what to do with the wallet, but I knew that I didn’t want to spend the evening at the police station turning in a found wallet.

 Now, with a stranger’s wallet in my pocket, I crossed Boulevard Magenta at the corner of Place de la République on the way to the metro station.
 Three people stood on the opposite side of the street, two men and a woman.
-I had noticed them as I was crossing the street and had inadvertently caught the eye of one of them who said something that I didn’t understand as I walked by.
-I didn’t stop immediately, but four or five quick steps further on I turned back because one of them had called out after me what sounded like a curse and I don’t like being cursed at by beggars.
+I had noticed them as I was crossing the street and had inadvertently caught the eye of one of them.
+As I walked by one of the men said something in my direction that I didn’t understand.
+I kept walking, but four or five quick steps further on I turned back because one of them had called out after me what sounded like a curse, and I don’t like being cursed at by beggars.

 I looked back with a glare.
 The three of them had their eyes on me.
 They looked angry.